 Place into a small glass bowl and cover with wrap.

-Refrigerator for at least a couple hours to blend the flavors.
+Refrigerator for at least an hour to blend the flavors.